taishi-i/awesome-ChatGPT-repositories/README.md

  * [WPeChatGPT](https://github.com/wpeace-hch/wpechatgpt) - A plugin for IDA that can help to analyze binary file, it is based on the gpt-3.5-turbo model trained by OpenAI, the same as ChatGPT.
  * [chatgpt-plugin](https://github.com/ikechan8370/chatgpt-plugin) - 云崽qq机器人的chatgpt插件
  * [chatgpt-google-summary-extension](https://github.com/sparticleinc/chatgpt-google-summary-extension) - Chrome extension to view ChatGPT summaries alongside Google search results and YouTube videos, also supports Yahoo! ニュース、PubMed、PMC、NewsPicks、Github、Nikkei、 Bing、Google Patents, and any page summary.
+ * [CodeGPT](https://github.com/carlrobertoh/codegpt) - JetBrains extension providing access to state-of-the-art LLMs, such as GPT-4, Code Llama, and others, all for free

 ## CLIs